OfficeDev/office-js-docs/reference/shared/event.completed.md

 For more information about Office host application and server requirements, see [Requirements for running Office Add-ins](https://docs.microsoft.com/office/dev/add-ins/concepts/requirements-for-running-office-add-ins).

- **Important:** Add-in commands and the APIs associated with them currently work only in Outlook in [Office 2016 Preview](https://products.office.com/office-2016-preview) on Windows desktop.

 **Supported hosts, by platform**